pollyweb-org/pollyweb-docs/9 😃 Talkers/91 🧑‍💻 Hosteds/11 📥📄 Inbound file.md

         - Issuer
         - Seller

-    Hook: # where to forward messages to.
+    Hooks: # where to forward messages to.

         Targets: # test environments.
             dev: http://localhost:7070